browserengineering/book/book/styles.md

 }
 ```

+The values in this dictionary are each property's defaults.
 We'll then add the actual inheritance code to the `style` function.
 It
 has to come *before* the other loops, since explicit rules should
 override inheritance: